THIS IS AN ADVISORY FOR SMALL AND MID-SIZED PRODUCT COMPANIES

 Integration maintenance is a tax.

-Every native integration creates ongoing cost.
-API changes, auth edge cases, rate limits, breaking updates, support tickets.
+Every native integration creates an ongoing cost.
+That cost covers API changes, auth edge cases, rate limits, breaking updates, and support tickets.

 This compounds fast.

 Ten integrations do not cost ten times more.
-They cost far more due to long tail maintenance.
+They cost far more, because the long tail needs maintenance.

 CRM A vs CRM B rarely decides product adoption.
 Core product value does.

-Users want their data to move, not a perfectly handcrafted integration for every tool.
+Users want their data to move.
+A perfectly handcrafted integration for every tool is a different goal.

-Let a specialist absorb that complexity instead of rebuilding it in-house.
+Let a specialist absorb that work instead of rebuilding it in-house.

 You ship once.
 Customers adapt it to their stack.